Interacting Dirac Materials: Coulomb repulsion at finite temperature

 \section{Coulomb repulsion at finite temperature}

-In Sec.~\ref{sec:interactions}A, we discussed about the disappearance of the logarithmic divergence of the Dirac velocity at finite temperature as in Eq.~\ref{eq.4}.
+In Sec.~\ref{coulomb_fermi}, we discussed the disappearance of the logarithmic divergence of the Dirac velocity at a finite temperature as in Eq.~\ref{eq.4}.
 Here, we outline the details of the derivation of this result.
 A generic two-body interaction $V(\dr,\dr')$ can be formulated as

 where $\psi_{\dr}$ is a fermionic field.
 Eq.~\ref{appeq.1}, which contains four fermionic fields, can be recasted in terms of two-fermionic fields by introducing an auxiliary bosonic field $\phi_{\dr}$ as